Keeling Curve: Ralph Keeling

-Since Charles David Keeling's death in 2005, responsibility and oversight of the project was transferred to Keeling's son, Ralph Keeling.
-On the fiftieth anniversary of the beginning of the project, the younger Keeling wrote an article in Science magazine describing his father's life and work, along with how the project has grown and evolved over time.
+Since Charles David Keeling's death in 2005, responsibility and oversight of the project were transferred to Keeling's son, Ralph Keeling.
+On the fiftieth anniversary of the project's start, the younger Keeling wrote an article in Science magazine describing his father's life and work and how the project has grown and evolved over time.
 Along with more precise measurement materials and funds for the project of monitoring of the Earth's levels, Keeling wrote about his pride for his father's work and how he has continued it in his memory.

 Recognition

 In 2015, the Keeling Curve was designated a National Historic Chemical Landmark by the American Chemical Society.
 Commemorative plaques were installed at Mauna Loa Observatory and at the Scripps Institution of Oceanography at the University of California, San Diego.

 Passing 400 ppm in 2013

 On May 9, 2013, the daily mean concentration of in the atmosphere measured at Mauna Loa surpassed 400 parts per million (ppm).
 Estimates of during previous geologic eras suggest that has not reached this level since the mid-Pliocene, 2 to 4 million years ago.
 This level of carbon dioxide, causing climate change, suggests a continued worsening in natural and ecological disasters, which increasingly threatens human and animal habitats on Earth, if greenhouse gas emissions are not significantly reduced.